5e3/CompoundFs/README.md

 free in `FreeStore`.
 3. Close the `FreeStore`.
 From now on new pages are allocated by growing the file.
 4. FSize = current file size.
-2. Write all `New` pages.
+5. Write all `New` pages.
-5. Copy contents of original `DirtyRead` pages to new location (by growing the file).
+6. Copy contents of original `DirtyRead` pages to new location (by growing the file).
-6. Write `LogPage` pages by growing the file.
 7. Flush all pages.
-8. Copy new `DirtyRead` contents over original pages.
+8. Write `LogPage` pages by growing the file.
 9. Flush all pages.
+10. Copy new `DirtyRead` contents over original pages.
+11. Flush all pages.
-10. Cut the file size to FSize (throw away `DirtyRead` copies and `LogPage` pages).
+12. Cut the file size to FSize (throw away `DirtyRead` copies and `LogPage` pages).
-12. Release eXclusive File Lock.
+13. Release eXclusive File Lock.

 ### The Rollback Procedure

 If a write-operation gets interrupted before the commit-phase just cut the file to FSize and be done with it.
-Up to point 7. in the commit-phase no meta-data page was changed.
+Up to point 9. in the commit-phase no meta-data page was changed.
 Again just cut the file.
-After point 7. we use the `LogPage` information to restore the original `DirtyRead` pages (which might have been partly overwritten) and then cut the file.
+After point 10. we use the `LogPage` information to restore the original `DirtyRead` pages (which might have been partly overwritten) and then cut the file.

 ```